Skip to main content

 Governed automation, with humans in the loop.

-The serious commerce buyers we work with are deeply uncomfortable with uncontrolled AI.
-They worry about hallucinations, brand risk, customer trust, audit, compliance.
-They should.
-AI should operate inside governed systems — approval thresholds, confidence floors, audit trails, named owners, reversible actions.
+The commerce buyers we work with are uncomfortable with uncontrolled AI, hallucinations, brand risk, customer trust, audit, compliance.
+They should be.
+AI should operate inside governed systems: approval thresholds, confidence floors, audit trails, named owners, reversible actions.
 The matrix below is how we decide who reviews what.

 Model confidence